jiangsheng/jiangsheng.github.io/docs/games/index.rst

 .. meta::
    :description: Over the years I have played many games, those are my favorites and I have written notes for them.
+Axis and Allies Front Mission Super Robot Wars 4 Mahjong Elec

 .. _game_guides: